Ibuprofen

 Vidan

-Caused by uterine prostaglandins inducing strong contractions.
-Onset 6-12 months after menarche, lasts 2-3 days, improves with age and after childbirth.
+It occurs because of uterine prostaglandins that trigger strong contractions.
+Onset is 6-12 months after menarche, it lasts 2-3 days, and it improves with age and after childbirth.

-NSAIDs - ibuprofen, naproxen, mefenamic acid - first line.
+NSAIDs — ibuprofen, naproxen, mefenamic acid — first line.
 They act directly on prostaglandins.
-Take at pain onset or even preventively (1 day before).
+They are taken at the onset of pain or even preventively (1 day before).
 Doses: ibuprofen 400 mg every 6-8h, naproxen 500 mg every 12h.

-Paracetamol - gentler alternative, effective in some women.
+Paracetamol — a milder alternative, effective in some women.

-Antispasmodic combinations - drotaverine (No-Spa), papaverine - relax uterine musculature.
+Antispasmodic combinations — drotaverine (No-Spa), papaverine — relax the uterine muscle.

-Magnesium 300-400 mg - useful preventively, starting a week before.
+Magnesium 300-400 mg — useful preventively, starting one week before.

-Vitamin B1, B6, D - evidence of improvement at correct dosing.
+Vitamins B1, B6, D — evidence of improvement at the correct dosage.

-Heat patch (Thermacare) - applied to the abdomen, comparable to ibuprofen.
+Heat patch (Thermacare) — applied to the abdomen, comparably effective to ibuprofen.

-Pain outside the typical menstrual pattern, severe, progressive, with dyspareunia, infertility -> suggests endometriosis, adenomyosis, fibroids.
-Requires ultrasound, possibly MRI, diagnostic laparoscopy.
+Pain outside the typical menstrual pattern, severe, progressive, with dyspareunia, infertility → suggests endometriosis, adenomyosis, fibroids.
+It requires ultrasound, possibly MRI, diagnostic laparoscopy.

-Significantly reduce menstrual pain - block ovulation and thin the endometrium.
-Option for women who also need contraception.
+They significantly reduce menstrual pain — they block ovulation and thin the endometrium.
+An option for women who also need contraception.

 Search the pharmacy